Björklinge runestones: U 1048

-Transcription into Old Norse

-Gillaug let haggva at Iorund, sun sinn, do i Hæiðaby.

-Translation in English

-Gillaug had (the stone) cut in memory of Jôrundr, her son.
-(He) died in Hedeby.

 U 1050

 Runic inscription U 1050 is the Rundata listing for an inscription on a granite stone that is 1 meter in height.
 The inscription consists of runic text carved on an intertwined serpent.
 The inscription is classified as being carved in runestone style Pr 4, which is also known as Urnes style.
 Although unsigned, the inscription is considered to have been carved by the same runemaster that made inscriptions U 1048 at this same church and U 1060 in Tibble.

 The inscription states that it was raised by some sons, one of which was named Holmgeirr, as a memorial for their father Eistr.